 Contents

 In traditional journeys, we deal with real-life actions and physical touchpoints.
 For example, a person goes to a grocery store to buy some stuff or takes a bus to work.
 It's usually straightforward, though a person might visit several stores.
 Take Alice, for instance.
 She might move from one shop to another in a mall to try on shoes.
-In the end, she buys a pair.
+Ultimately, she buys a pair.
 If she liked some shoes from another mall, she might come back another day.

 Another difference is personalization and automation.
 They are easier online.
 For example, brands send personalized emails with discounts and recommendations.
 You’ve probably seen emails like “Steve, stand out with these linen pants!” in your inbox.